 - Pirates Graveyard, Portland, Dorset – Treasure Hunt, 2 hours, 2 miles

 This Trail explores the secluded Pirates Graveyard and the ancient ruin of St Andrew’s Church – look out for the skull and crossbones on some of the old gravestones!
 Then it’s on to Rufus Castle along the South West Coast Path before continuing to explore more of Portland.

 - Winchester City North Ghost Trail / Winchester City South Ghost Trail, Hampshire – Treasure Hunt/Murder Mystery, 2 hours, 2 miles

-These two exciting trails will lead you on a trail of discovery around areas of this ancient, historical – and sometimes spooky – gothic city.
+These two exciting Trails will lead you on a journey of discovery around areas of this ancient, historical – and sometimes spooky – gothic city.

 - The Wizard’s Spell Book, Manchester – Treasure Hunt, 2 hours, 1.5 miles

 Wands at the ready!
-Your mission is to search the vibrant Spinningfields area to locate the spell book of wicked witch, Abby Cadabra, to break her terrible curse of never-ending rainfall across Manchester.
+Your mission is to search the vibrant Spinningfields area to locate the spellbook of the wicked witch, Abby Cadabra, to break her terrible curse of never-ending rainfall across Manchester.

 To order a Trail, simply choose your local spot, decide on a theme and order the Trail online at www.treasuretrails.co.uk .
 You can either download it as a PDF and print it out at home or get the printed booklet posted to you directly.